bparlan/Reginai/README.md

 But what if we agree that predicting future is impossible, and fittest to one event can be  and focus on just get ready to have a 'change' in any direction?

+### Why Node.js or Python?

+Cengiz knows.

+### Why Telegram and Binance?

+Just because practicality of development.
+I already have an account on binance, and Telegram BotFather rocks.

+### Genetic Algorithm

+*Resource and more to read: [Investopedia](https://www.investopedia.com/articles/financial-theory/11/using-genetic-algorithms-forecast-financial-markets.asp)*

+Trading rule parameters data is a one-dimensional vector, with direction and magnitude. each vector is a chromosome, each parameter is a gene. parameter's considered values (genes) are modified by natural selection.

+**[neuroevolution](https://www.mql5.com/en/articles/2225)** — similar to genetic programming, but genomes are artificial neural networks where evolution of weights at the specified network topology occurs, or besides evolution of weights topology evolution is also carried out.).

+#### Genetik Operations

+- crossover: Two-point crossing over
+- mutation
+- selection

+#### Steps (loop)

+1. Initialize a random population, where each chromosome is n-length, with n being the number of parameters.
+That is, a random number of parameters are established with n elements each.
+2. Select the chromosomes, or parameters, that increase desirable results (presumably net profit).
+3. Apply mutation or crossover operators to the selected parents and generate an offspring.
+4. Recombine the offspring and the current population to form a new population with the selection operator.

+#### Algobots

+Financial life: have an income, expenses to pay, die when money goes 0.
+Make Decision: buy, sell, nothing.
+execute: time interval or event detection.

+co-domination

 Each chromosome stores x different genes.

 value to fit: wallet_size